 Have you ever been on a sinking boat or ship?

-I suppose the closest I have ever come was being on a “tossing raft.”
+I suppose the closest I have ever came was being on a “tossing raft.”

 I remember the occasion well.
 I had taken a church group on a white-water rafting trip.
 Soon we had paired off to our assigned raft and were ready to push off.
 However, our tour guide was very insistent that we all had on a life jacket.
 (I soon discovered why!)

-About halfway through the trip we hit one of the “big ones”, one of the most difficult rapids and…you guessed it, I soon found myself with a paddle but no raft!
+It didn’t take long to realize why the life jacket was such an issue.
+About halfway through the trip we hit one of the “big ones” (rapids) and you guessed it, I soon found myself with a paddle but no raft!

 Being plunged into a mountain stream is no fun.
 But it is nothing like being on a sinking ship.
 With a little help from my friends I was able to crawl back into the raft, but on a sinking ship the only option is to hope for rescue or a distant shore to swim to.